 A lawyer can quit on you during a case, but it’s much more difficult for them to quit than for you to fire them.
 In most situations, they will need to get permission from the court to stop working on your case.
 They’ll also need a good reason to quit on you, such as your refusal to pay or that you committed a crime.

-The American Bar Association encourages lawyers to see out their client’s cases, but sometimes certain factors may cause your lawyer to leave in the middle of a case.
-If that happens, you’ll want to prioritize finding a new attorney with what it takes to see your insurance claim or court case through until a conclusion is reached.
+The American Bar Association’s rules on declining or terminating representation encourage lawyers to see out their clients’ cases.
+Still, sometimes, certain factors may cause your lawyer to leave in the middle of a case.
+If that happens, you’ll want to prioritize finding a new attorney with what it takes to see your insurance claim or court case through to the conclusion.

-Does Switching Lawyers Hurt My Chances of Getting a Settlement?
+Does Switching Lawyers Hurt Your Chances of Getting a Settlement?

 Now that you know what you don’t want or like in an attorney, you’ll be able to find a lawyer who truly works for you.
 Once you find a representative with the right work ethic, skill set, and track record, there’s an excellent chance they’ll recover a fair settlement from the insurance company that covers your medical bills and any other losses you’ve incurred.